scipion-em/docs/release-3.0.0/_sources/docs/developer/scipion-infrastructure-cloud-usage.rst.txt

 In any case you will have some time to download project and results.

-And please do not forget to acknowledge the use of this infrastructure by adding the following paragraph to your publication:
+And please do not forget to acknowledge the use of this infrastructure by adding the following paragraph to your publication (change IFCA by the appropiate site):

-“This work used the EGI infrastructure with the dedicated support of CSIC, IISAS, CESNET-MCC and EGI Foundation”
+“This work made use of ScipionCloud and the resources provided by the IFCA cloud site, which have been partially supported by the project 'European Open Science Cloud - Expanding Capacities by building Capabilities' (EOSC-SYNERGY), funded by the RI Horizon 2020 Program of the European Commission under Grant Agreement No. 857647.”